 Issue date: 18 July 2014

-UWE Bristol is in the top twelve Universities for widening access and improving success among students from low income and other under-represented groups, according to a report published today by HEFCE and OFFA.
+UWE Bristol is in the top twelve Universities in terms of spend for widening access and improving success among students from low income and other under-represented groups, according to a report published today by HEFCE and OFFA.
 The figures also show that UWE is seventh in terms of the amount invested in ensuring students succeed on their courses after they have enrolled.

 The investment is paying off with UWE Bristol recently being named Higher Education Provider of the Year in the recent QAA Access to HE Awards.
 UWE is also top in England for added value according to the Guardian University Guide, and seventh in England for graduate employment, according to Higher Education Statistics Agency statistics.